Yude Pan: Career and research

 Pan is currently a senior researcher at the USDA Forest Service with the Fire, Climate, and Carbon Cycle Sciences group of the Northern research station.
 She is also a senior investigator of Harvard Forest at Harvard University.
 She is a member of the U.S. Government's Carbon Cycle Science Steering Group which is a group of experts involved in carbon cycle research and application from federal, state, university, and non-government organizations.
 She is also a member of the Global Forest Expert Panel (GFEP) on Biodiversity, Forest Management and REDD+ and a member of the CPF (The Collaborative Partnership on Forests) of the United Nations.
 She is also a member of the editorial boards of the ESA journals, Ecosphere and Ecological Applications, as well as associate editor of the Journal of Geophysical Research - Biogeosciences.

 She was an Associate Faculty Member at the University of Pennsylvania in the Department of Earth Environmental Science from 2005 to 2016.
 From 2007 to 2008 she was also a visiting research scholar at Princeton University in the Department of Ecology and Evolutionary Biology.
 From 1994 to 1997 she was a Postdoc and research associate at the Ecosystems Center, Marine Biological Laboratory in Woods Hole, MA.

-Pan is known for her interdisciplinary research in terrestrial ecosystems.
+Pan is known for his interdisciplinary research in terrestrial ecosystems.
 She has been part of many projects that look at the impacts of climate change on forest ecosystems and how forests may function as a buffer for climate change.
 She also studies how land use change, climate and air pollution affect forester watersheds on multiple scales.
 Her best known findings, that have been cited over 4,000 times, are from a paper titled “‘A Large and Persistent Carbon Sink in the World’s Forests”.
 While it has long been understood that forests are a large terrestrial carbon sink, this study found that “global forests have annually removed 2.4 billion tons of carbon which absorbs 8.8 billion tons of carbon dioxide from the atmosphere, about one-third of fossil fuel emissions annually for the period of 1990-2007.”
 This study also emphasizes the importance of not passively relying on forests to absorb about ⅓ of fossil fuel emissions annually because current trends in forest treatment like deforestation and fires decrease forests ability to absorb carbon dioxide.